Azure-Samples/contoso-creative-writer/docs/workshop/WORKSHOP-README.md

 ## Welcome to workshop WRK551!

 Building Large Language Model (LLM) applications​ is hard!
-Companies want to build AI solutions but how can they do this in a reliable, reproducible and observable way?​
+Companies want to build AI solutions, but how can they do this in a reliable, reproducible and observable way?​

-Challenges with AI:  ​
+### Challenges with AI:  ​
-- Getting LLM app to work with various real world inputs ​
+- Getting LLM apps to work with various real world inputs ​
 - Debugging (local and production)​ to understand failures
 - Setting up and managing production infrastructure automation